 Quick and Easy Ant Repellent Tricks

-- 5Lemons and oranges also makes a perfect ant repellent; simply squeeze them into any crevice you see where ants like to crawl.
+- 5Lemons and oranges also make perfect ant repellent; simply squeeze them into any crevice you see where ants like to crawl.

 Tips, Tricks and Warning

 - Ant poisons are also toxic to humans and pets.
 Remember to read the instructions and completely and follow them carefully.